Associate Professor (CHS)

 - Director of Clinical Operations, CT Protocol Project

-Dr. Szczykutowicz is an associate professor (CHS) in the Department of Radiology at the University of Wisconsin School of Medicine and Public Health.
+Dr. Szczykutowicz is an Associate Professor (CHS) in the Department of Radiology at the University of Wisconsin – Madison, School of Medicine and Public Health.
 He is also affiliated with the Departments of Medical Physics and Biomedical Engineering.
-He received his Bachelors of Science in Physics from the SUNY University at Buffalo in 2008.
-After his undergraduate studies, Dr. Szczykutowicz came to the University of Wisconsin–Madison where he earned his Masters and PhD in Medical Physics, receiving mentorship from Doctors Charles ‘Chuck’ Mistretta and Guang-Hong Chen.
-After his dissertation work, Dr. Szczykutowicz spent a year as a doctrinal fellow and imaging physics resident with the Department of Medical Physics at the UW before being appointed as an Assistant Professor (CHS).
+He received his Bachelor of Science in Physics from the SUNY University at Buffalo in 2008.
+After his undergraduate studies, Dr. Szczykutowicz came to the University of Wisconsin–Madison where he earned his Master’s Degree and Doctorate of Philosophy in Medical Physics, under the mentorship from Drs.
+Charles Mistretta and Guang-Hong Chen.
+After his dissertation work, Dr. Szczykutowicz spent a year as a doctoral fellow and imaging physics resident with the Department of Medical Physics at UW - Madison before being appointed as an Assistant Professor (CHS).
 He currently specializes in CT, researching everything from CT reconstruction algorithms to protocol management and optimization.
 To date, protocols developed by this team have been shipped to more than 2,000 sites around the globe.
 He is on multiple editorial boards including Journal of Computer Assisted Tomography and RadioGraphics.
 Dr. Szczykutowicz is the author of 36 papers, 2 book chapters, the book “The CT Handbook: Optimizing Protocols for Today’s Feature-Rich Scanners”, 2 patents, and is a consultant to 5 companies.